Here are five key processes and tasks being enhanced by cloud computing in human resources:

-The first few days of an employee’s tenure at your company are critical, and the cloud can help you set a new hire up for success.
+The first few days of an employee’s tenure at your company are critical, and cloud computing in HR can help you set a new hire up for success.
 Rogala says the SuccessFactors tool also creates a smooth onboarding process.
 “Before we were shuffling papers around — now all of our training documentation is centralized.”

-From a new employee’s first day, Okta, one of our partners, provides IT and HR departments with secure identity management in the cloud, on a mobile device or on-premises with a single sign-on.
-In this way, it serves as a Human Resources Information System (HRIS), but with the additional security benefits to the IT department as well.
+A range of cloud-based technology solutions are available to provide IT and HR departments with secure identity management in the cloud, on a mobile device or on-premises with a single sign-on.
+This serves as a Human Resources Information System (HRIS), but with the additional security benefits to the IT department as well.

 When dealing with confidential employee information, HR professionals can rest assured that cloud data will be safe.
 “In most cases, it’s more secure than it is in an on-premise data center,” points out Josh Jones, senior network security architect at Insight.
 Cloud platforms are designed to be secure, often leveraging an integrated approach to security and risk management.

 Cloud-based HRIS systems helps retain and reward employees, ultimately creating efficiencies in how organizations develop, assess and align performance with compensation.
 “Data — such as rankings — related to performance is integrated with compensation data within our system, allowing managers to make informed decisions about how they can reward performance.”

 “Complete with training materials and ongoing educational resources, employees get a module that’s tailored to their role,” says Rogala.
 Using the cloud, professional development activities can be tracked.